bersch/ST7735S/README.md

  * super fast with buffered writes

 Adapt this driver to your desired Platform by editng the st7735s_compat.c file.
-With the adapted file this driver may be used for: Arduion, PIC, ARM, Teensy, Raspberry Pi, compatibles like Banana Pi or Orange Pi and many others (for Big-Endian-Platforms the color setting shuould be modified).
+With the adapted file this driver may be used for: Arduino, PIC, ARM, Teensy, Raspberry Pi, compatibles like Banana Pi or Orange Pi and many others (for Big-Endian-Platforms the color setting shuould be modified).